 - TOEFL/IELTS test results if English is not the students' first language.

 Recommendation letter from a professor or academic staff:

 Acceptance packets, including JW202 visa supporting form and the acceptance letter, will be mailed to students’ home school advisors approximately 8 weeks after receiving a complete application.

 Exchange students are guaranteed on-campus housing.
 Students will be billed by the JI after the semester starts.

 Living off-campus is not recommended.

 Estimated Cost of Living

 A meal at the campus canteens is estimated to be around 10 - 15 RMB.

-Also there are a large variety of restaurants and other food options available throughout campus and near the main gate.
+There are a large variety of restaurants and other food options available throughout campus and near the main gate.